 Behaviour works as usual

-** This page will be dynamically updated as new information comes to hand.
+** This page is being updated as new information comes to hand.

 Please direct your questions and enquires to: firstname.lastname@example.org.